Neutrinomic/icp-academy/_glossary/Flash-Loans.md

 **How Flash Loans Work:**

 1. **Borrow Funds in One Transaction:** The user initiates a transaction that borrows a significant amount of assets from a DeFi protocol like Aave.
 There’s no need for collateral since the transaction must repay the loan before the block is confirmed.
 2. **Execute Arbitrage or Strategy:** During the transaction, the user can execute a series of operations like arbitrage, refinancing, or liquidity provisioning.
-The entire process—borrowing, executing, and repaying—happens atomically in one block.
+The entire process of borrowing, executing, and repaying happens atomically in one block.
 3. **Repay Loan:** At the end of the transaction, the user repays the loan, plus any fees, within the same block.
 If the repayment fails, the entire transaction is rolled back, meaning no assets ever leave the protocol.

 **Advantages of Flash Loans:**